SAT works with students to provide reasonable and appropriate accommodations dependent upon each individual situation.

 Individuals may have food allergies that can result in anaphylaxis, a severe and sometimes sudden allergic reaction that is potentially life-threatening and always requires an emergency response.

-Statement Course Participants should be aware that students may have food allergies that can result in anaphylaxis, a severe and sometimes sudden allergic reaction which is potentially life-threatening and always requires an emergency response.
-Disability Support Services asks that students and instructors refrain from bringing [ALLERGEN – all documented allergens will be listed] to[ CLASS NAME AND SECTION].
+Statement Course Participants should be aware that students may have food allergies that can result in anaphylaxis, a severe and sometimes sudden allergic reaction that is potentially life-threatening and always requires an emergency response.
+Student Accessibility and Testing asks that students and instructors refrain from bringing [ALLERGEN – all documented allergens will be listed] to[ CLASS NAME AND SECTION].
 If anyone has consumed these types of products prior to class, we highly encourage that hands be washed before entering the room.
 We appreciate your assistance in providing a safe environment for all students.